felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/understanding-logs.md

 layout: documentation
 meta:
   title: Connect the PixelPoint Brigde to HubRise - Understanding Logs
-  description: Instructions on how to read the output in the Logs.
+  description: Instructions on how to read the output in the logs coming from the PixelPoint Brigde.
 Synchronise data between your EPOS and your apps.
 ---

 The logs page on PixelPoint Bridge is divided into two parts: Request and Response.
 The former displays the information sent from HubRise to PixelPoint, the latter the response sent from the PAR PixelPoint EPOS back to PixelPoint Bridge.